rsoza/demo/README.md

 ## TODO

-- [ ] Link compiler to breaker/fixer game
+- [X] Link compiler to breaker/fixer game
   - [X] Compiler output
-- [ ] Use copilot or create a demo of how it could behave
+- [X] Use copilot or create a demo of how it could behave
+  - [ ] Make read-only parts
-- [ ] Functionality:
+  - [ ] Read-only should be greyed out
+- [X] Functionality:
   - [X] Insert lines/text
   - [X] Delete lines/text
     - [X] Right click to edit/delete